SwannSG/cheatsheets/Git.md

 // git push <alias> --delete <branch>
 git push server --delete branchC
 ```

+#### Configuring a Remote with SSH

+Using SSH for push and fetch from the Remote is very helpful, because we don't need to enter a password each time.

+Steps to achieve this are:
+- configure SSH keys on local machine (if you don't have them already)
+- grab the public key using *cat ~/.ssh/id_rsa.pub*
+- paster the public key into the Remote service (github, bitbucket, gitlab)
+- test with a *fetch* or *push*

 #### Adding a new feature to master branch workflow